Executor Plugins

 cleanup: falseto keep rollback files. - The upgrade downloads the archive and verifies SHA256 with the GitHub release asset

 .tar.gz, backs up the current binary, and replaces it.
-Windows currently does not support plugin upgrades.
+Windows currently does not support plugin upgrades. - By default, after replacing the binary it backs up and installs the archive's

 quick setup